-- Internet Connection: Microsoft account and internet connectivity required for setup for Windows 11 Home
+- Internet Connection: Microsoft account and internet connectivity are required for setup for Windows 11 Home

-Note: There are some features in Windows 11 that will require specific hardware requirements.
+Note: Some features in Windows 11 will require specific hardware requirements.
 You can see more details by clicking here.

 Windows 11 Supported Languages

-It is important to note that Windows 11 only supports 40 languages in which you can select your preferred language while you are in the process of upgrading your current Operating System.
-See the list of the supported Languages:
+It is important to note that Windows 11 only supports 40 languages in which you can select your preferred language while upgrading your current Operating System.
+See the list of supported Languages: